 I was immediately sold.
 I remember making a commitment right then and there that I was going to learn how to use this software "Blender" until I could make my own car.

 The image that got me started in blender.

 My first week with Blender could best be described as embarrassing.

 I had absolutely no idea what I was doing.
 In fact, if you check my post history on blenderartists.org you can see what a true burden I was to the community:

 *groan* another thread by andrewprice

-My learning style was the very definition of “play it by ear".
-I randomly floated from tutorial to tutorial, finishing some and abandoning others until I could finally create something of my own.
-As I recall it was a cube man.
+My learning style was the very definition of "playing it by ear".
+I floated from tutorial to tutorial, finishing some and abandoning others.

 Why Blender Guru?